gbraes/ubuntu-xfce-selenium/README.md

 Create a new session and connect to your seerver
 Host : (Your Server IP) Port : 2222 Username : root Password : (get it from the Docker logs above)

-Select the Session TYPE as : Mate
+Select the Session TYPE as : xfce

 You can also SSH to the docker container directly with root or dockerx users and their passwords over the port 2222 with linux ssh or windows putty client.